-Some of our work is now available in book form thanks to SignallingWA.
-In the meantime, we continue to conduct public open days in the Claremont Signal Cabin to educate the public about how a Signalman worked and of course railway signalling - Western Australian style.
+The group remain committed to conduct public open days in the Claremont Signal Cabin on a regular basis, to educate the public about how a Signalman worked, and of course, railway signalling - Western Australian style.

-Our small group is fighting a battle against time with limited resources and too few members and we welcome any assistance in salvaging the knowledge from the past before it is lost forever.
+Our small group is fighting a battle against time with limited resources and too few members and we welcome any assistance in salvaging the knowledge from the past, lest it be lost forever.

 CAN YOU HELP?
-Your information may be just the piece of information needed to fill in the all too many blanks in our state's signalling history.
+Your information may be just the piece of information needed to fill in some of the all-too-many blanks in our state's signalling history.